cloudera/hue/docs/docs-site/content/_index.md

 <h1>Documentation</h1>

-Hue is a mature open source SQL Assistant for querying [Databases & Data Warehouses](/administrator/configuration/connectors/) and collaborating: [gethue.com](http://gethue.com)
+Hue is a mature open source SQL Assistant for querying any [Databases & Data Warehouses](/administrator/configuration/connectors/) and collaborating:

-Many companies and organizations use Hue to quickly answer questions via [self-service querying](/user/querying/) e.g.:
+Many companies and organizations use Hue to quickly answer questions via self-service querying e.g.:

 * 1000+ customers
 * Top Fortune 500

 are executing 100s of 1000s of queries daily.
-It is free to [install](/administrator/installation/dependencies/) and also ships in Cloudera Data Platform, Amazon AWS, Open Data Hub...
+It is free to install and also ships in Cloudera Data Platform, Amazon AWS, Open Data Hub...

-Hue is also ideal for [building your own](https://docs.gethue.com/developer/parsers/) Cloud SQL Editor and any [contributions](https://github.com/cloudera/hue/blob/master/CONTRIBUTING.md) are welcome.
+Hue is also ideal for building your own [Cloud SQL Editor](/developer/components/) and any contributions are welcome.

 !["Hue Editor"](https://cdn.gethue.com/uploads/2020/04/hue-4.7.png)